AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 5**: The above graph displays the solubility (mg / 100 g water) of five gases as a function of temperature (degrees Celsius) at a partial pressure of 1 atm [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

 As illustrated by Figure 5, oxygen and nitrogen are less soluble in water as temperature increases.
-As described in the Methods section, the subteam began to evaluate the change in gas solubility at different temperatures.
+As described in the Methods section, the subteam began to evaluate the change in gas solubility at different temperatures, by evaluating differences in bubble formation.

 ### Analysis of Literature
 Through conceptual analysis and algebraic manipulation, Equations 3-7 combine to form an estimation of a gas’ solubility in water in an apparatus as illustrated in Figure 1.
 The following paragraphs describe this process.
 All relevant variables have been defined in the Literature Review section.